aditya-paliwal/DLND-Project-1/README.md

 ## Introduction

+This was my first project in 17-week Udacity Deep Learning Nanodegree Foundation.
 In this project, I built a neural network from scratch to carry out a prediction problem on a real dataset.
 By building a neural network from the ground up, I had got a much better understanding of gradient descent, backpropagation, and other concepts that are important to know before we move to higher level tools such as Tensorflow.
 I also learned how to apply these networks to solve real prediction problems.